LazyRook01/BigData_GauravOjha/README.md

-# Big Data
+# Big Data Resource Repository

-Utilize this repository as a comprehensive resource encompassing both code files and theoretical insights pertaining to Big Data Technology and Analytics.
+Welcome to our comprehensive repository that serves as a valuable hub for a wide range of resources, including code files and in-depth theoretical insights, all centered around Big Data Technology and Analytics.

+Expect consistent updates to this repository, aligning with each lecture and session.

+## Contents:

-0. Linux Terminal Commands
+0. Essential Linux Terminal Commands
-1. HDFS
+1. Understanding Hadoop Distributed File System (HDFS)
-2. MapReduce
+2. Mastering MapReduce Framework

+Explore, learn, and excel in the realm of Big Data.